 Re-read those last two sentences and ask yourself: could they be the same person?
 They can.
 It’s a matter of commitment and location.

 The Aatto is a classic Rhone blend of Mourvedre, Counoise and Grenache.
-Can you imagine a olympic-sized kiddie pool?
+Can you imagine an Olympic-sized kiddie pool?
 Think serious but joyful, and that is a wonderful result.
 Rich with swampy chocolate and decadent oak, this wine will drag you into a grudge match between high-tones and excitable black fruit and a horde of angry herbs bent on world domination.
-If Arnold Schwarzenegger was a wine, this would be it.
+If Arnold Schwarzenegger were a wine, this would be it.

 1 thought on “Kukkula 2012 “Aatto” Red Blend, Paso Robles”